api-platform/docs/core/messenger.md

 ## Detecting Removals

-When a `DELETE` operation occurs, API Platform automatically adds a `ApiPlatform\Core\Bridge\Symfony\Messenger\RemoveStamp` ["stamp"](https://symfony.com/doc/current/components/messenger.html#adding-metadata-to-messages-envelopes) instance to the "envelope".
+When a `DELETE` operation occurs, API Platform automatically adds a `ApiPlatform\Symfony\Messenger\RemoveStamp` ["stamp"](https://symfony.com/doc/current/components/messenger.html#adding-metadata-to-messages-envelopes) instance to the "envelope".
 To differentiate typical persists calls (create and update) and removal calls, check for the presence of this stamp using [a custom "middleware"](https://symfony.com/doc/current/components/messenger.html#adding-metadata-to-messages-envelopes).

 ## Using Messenger with an Input Object